Luke 14

 Luke 14 is the fourteenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
-It records one miracle performed by Jesus Christ on a Sabbath day, followed by His teachings and parables.
+It records one miracle performed by Jesus Christ on a Sabbath day, followed by his teachings and parables, where he "inculcates humility ... and points out whom we should invite to our feasts, if we expect spiritual remuneration".
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 35 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: